LUMC/hutspot/README.md

 ## Features
 * Any number of samples is supported
-* Whole-genome calling, regardless of sample protocol used.
+* Whole-genome calling, regardless of wet-lab library preparation.
 * Follows modern best practices
     * Each sample is individually called as as a GVCF.
     * A multisample VCF is then produced by genotyping the collection of GVCFs.